Menu

 photo: leite's culinaria

 Baking cookies for the Holidays is a family tradition I remember fondly from my own childhood that I have carried forward to continue with my own children.
-In light of the Snowflake Cutter Sets we are currently offering, I thought I'd share our family recipe for Cardamom Sugar Cookies & three ways to make them.
+Here I am sharing our family recipe for Cardamom Sugar Cookies & three ways to make them.
 It is simple, DELICIOUS, & easy to make.
 They can be as simple or ornate as you wish & will be tasty either way.
 These can be baked as simple drop cookies or rolled out & used with the cutters.
-If you are using the Snowflake Cutters, you might want to take advantage of the 6 sizes & make Stacked Snowflake Cookie Trees with them too!
+If you have a set of different sized matching cutters, you might want to take advantage & make Stacked Snowflake Cookie Trees with them too!

 Stacked Cookie Trees make wonderful gifts or centerpieces for your table.